Types of Fraud

 Wangiri

-Wangiri triggers can help stop fraudsters that bait potential fraud victims by calling from high termination rate destinations and then expect to be called back.
+Wangiri triggers monitor all calls within a 5-minute period, coming from a specific call source, to prevent fraudsters that bait potential fraud victims by calling from high termination rate destinations and then expect to be called back.